Michael W. Smith Project

+US Christian AC and CHR charts.

-Michael W. Smith Project is the debut album of Christian recording artist Michael W. Smith.
-Originally released in 1983, the album was reissued in CD format in 1987 with a new cover featuring an updated photo of Smith.
+Originally released in 1983, the album was reissued in 1987 with a new cover featuring an updated photo of Smith.
 The album reached number nine on the Top Contemporary Christian chart.CCM Magazine ranked Michael W. Smith Project at number 34 on their 2001 book CCM Presents: The 100 Greatest Albums in Christian Music.
 Smith earned his first Grammy nomination for Best Gospel Performance, Male at the 26th Grammy Awards.

 Track listing

 Note: "First Light" was titled "From Light" on the original vinyl and cassette releases.